 SAFe Scaled Agile Framework

-At the top level in SAFe the Portfolio Management function turns the organisation’s strategy into a set of Investment Themes, typically for the next 6-12 months.
-Percentage allocation of budget and resource is agreed to ensure each theme receives appropriate focus as planning commences and lightweight Business Cases are produced.
-Business and Architectural Epics to support each Investment Theme are defined on a Portfolio Backlog of large scale development programmes which will span multiple releases.
-A Kanban-based pull system is used to manage the flow of Epics and ensure that the economic basis for decision making is quantitative and transparent.
+The Portfolio function describes its strategy with a set of outcome focused, measurable Investment Themes, typically defined for the next 6-12 months.
+In collaboration with Business and Architectural teams, Epics to support each Investment Theme will be created – these are large scale development programmes, which would span multiple releases but will be first validated via a Minimal Viable Product approach.
+The Portfolio Backlog will be visualized via Kanban-based pull system in order to manage the flow of Epics and ensure that the economic basis for decision making is quantitative and transparent.

 The Programme Level

 The SAFe Programme level provides the essential glue to ensure that the work of a number of Agile teams (typically 50 people or more) is aligned with the organisation’s strategic Vision and Roadmaps as well as Value Streams.
 Programme level priorities are managed by Product Management and a lightweight agile Program Increment planning and governance process.
 This is designed to help prevent the work of multiple Agile teams becoming misaligned and difficult to integrate.
 SAFe provides a number of tools and techniques to address the typical challenges of focusing the efforts of large programmes to deliver maximum return on investment (ROI).

 Program Increment Planning

 The primary practice of SAFe, the Program Increment Planning is advised to happen every 8-12 weeks, to help create visibility of roadmaps, plan with the actual teams for external and internal milestone events and allow for better forecasting and risk management.
 To prepare for your first Program Increment planning event, we offer a Program Increment Maturity Assessment service which allows you and your leadership teams to close any gaps and address structural blockers that are preventing you from scaling up agility to your Programme.